-Mantu’s Election Rigging Confession Personal to Him – PDP — Nigeria Today
+Mantu’s election rigging confession personal to him – PDP — Nigeria Today

-The Peoples Democratic Party (PDP) has said the former Deputy Senate President, Ibrahim Mantu’s confession that he rigged election for the party is personal to him.
+The Peoples Democratic Party (PDP) says the former Senate President, Sen. Ibrahim Mantu’s confession that he rigged election for the party is personal to him.

-The party in a statement issued by its National Publicity Secretary, Kola Ologbondiyan, on Sunday in Abuja said Mantu’s claim has nothing to do with the PDP.
+The party in a statement issued by its National Publicity Secretary, Kola Ologbondiyan, on Sunday in Abuja said that the claim has no nothing to do with the PDP.

-He said the party had never directed any of its members to rig election on its behalf at any point since its formation.
+He said that the party had never directed any of its members to rig election on its behalf, at any point since its formation.

-Ologbondiyan dismissed the advice by the All Progressives Congress to learn from Mantu’s claims on how he rigged elections.
+Ologbondiyan dismissed the advice by the All Progressives Congress (APC) to learn from former Mantu’s claims on how he rigged elections.

-He said Mantu spoke about his personal activities and tendencies in the elections where he participated.
+He said that Mantu spoke about his personal activities and tendencies in the elections where he participated.

 “Individuals run their elections on the platform of political parties once they emerge as candidates.